Collokia/taggy/readme.markdown

 A few options may be provided.
 They are detailed below.

+###### `free`

+Defaults to `true`.
+When this flag is turned off, options can only be picked from the autocomplete list, they can't be edited, but they can still be deleted entirely using backspace.

 ###### `deletion`

 When `true`, humans will be able to delete individual tags by clicking on an icon.